Eye drop recall grows after FDA warning, reports of ‘adverse events’

-(WJW) – A nationwide recall of tainted eye drops is growing after bacterial and fungal contamination were found in sample tests, according to the Food and Drug Administration (FDA).
+(WJW) – A nationwide recall of tainted eye drops is growing after bacterial and fungal contamination was found in sample tests, according to the Food and Drug Administration (FDA).

 Dr. Berne’s Whole Health Products is now voluntarily recalling all lots of the company’s MSM Drops 5% Solution, 15% Solution, Organic Castor Oil Eye Drops and MSM Mist 15% Solution.

-The FDA says Dr. Berne’s has received reports of “two adverse events” related to the recall and warns that the contamination could cause the loss of vision or a life-threatening infection.
+The FDA says Dr. Berne has received reports of “two adverse events” related to the recall and warns that the contamination could cause the loss of vision or a life-threatening infection.

 At the bottom of the website is the disclaimer: “These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.”